mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

     max_tokens: 200
     top_p: 1.0

 However, this might not be suitable for all LLM providers.
-For example, accessing Anthropic's Claude models on Amazon Bedrock requires ``anthropic_version`` parameter to be specified in the request payload.
+For example, accessing Anthropic's Claude models on Amazon Bedrock requires an ``anthropic_version`` parameter to be specified in the request payload.
 You can override these default parameters by passing the ``parameters`` argument to the metrics definition.

 .. code-block:: python